AdobeDocs/audience-manager.de-DE/help/using/reference/system-components/components-data-processing.md

 ## Hadoop {#hadoop}

-In [!DNL Audience Manager]Hadoop ist Hadoop die Master-Datenbank, die alle [!DNL Audience Manager] Informationen über einen Benutzer enthält.
-Wenn die [Profil-Cache-Server beispielsweise Protokolldateien](../../reference/system-components/components-data-collection.md) erstellen, die Daten zu Ihren Benutzern enthalten, werden diese Daten zum Speichern an Hadoop gesendet.
+In [!DNL Audience Manager], Hadoop is the master database that contains everything [!DNL Audience Manager] knows about a user.
+For example, when the [Profile Cache Servers](../../reference/system-components/components-data-collection.md) create log files that contain data about your users, it sends that data to Hadoop for storage.
 Weitere wichtige Hadoop-Elemente:

 * **Hive:** Ein Data Warehouse für Hadoop.
 Hive verwaltet Ad-hoc-Abfragen auf die in Hadoop gespeicherten Daten.